 Thinking is unreliable when it comes to making progress with love.
 That's because getting quiet inside is the all-important first step in making progress.
 Getting free of my endless mental chatter was the first step I had to take, the step that made real progress begin to be possible.
 Thinking is an absolute requirement for being human and it's also a slough of self deception that most people never get out of, as far as I can see.
 It's our double edged sword.
 I have to get over myself before I can make serious progress.
 If I trust my opinions, my values, my well thought out and irreproachable liberal world view, I'm a goner as far as any progress with love is concerned.
 Luckily I have a genuinely irreproachable source of guidance and truth: my body.
 I can ask my body what's good for me, what's the right thing to do to make progress.
 If I listen intently, doing my very best to bat away all my preconceptions about good and bad, right and wrong, evil and godly, my body will answer truthfully.
 No matter where I am in my spiritual quest, the first step in making more progress is always to ignore everything I think I know and open myself to new truth.
 That includes things that were helpful for making progress this far.
 Truth is ever evolving as I do, into something richer, deeper, and so much stranger than anything I ever thought was true before.
 If it fits my preconceptions I can rest assured it's wrong.
 Heaven is not what anyone thinks it is.

 Remedial work.
-Before I began getting guidance from Leela in 2006 I tried to guide my own spiritual quest, using bogus guidance from teachers like TH and the I Ching.
+Before I began getting guidance directly from Leela in 2006 I tried to guide my own spiritual quest mentally, using bogus guidance from teachers like TH and the I Ching.
 Needless to say, I made a complete hash of it.
 Human teachers and books are lousy sources.
 They offer little or no help for making progress.
 The only thing worse is thinking.
 My feeble attempts to mastermind my own spiritual growth were laughably inept.
 There is no mastery in the mind.
-Thinking is a trap I have to escape from before I can relearn to use it well under Leela's firm control.
+Thinking was a trap I had to escape from before I could learn to use it well under Leela's firm control.
 From 2006 to 2020 my work with Leela was all remedial: curing the damage done by my bad habits and choices.
-I had to lose weight, get a divorce, start a new life full of dancing, fall in love a few times, and finally the big ones: stop drinking then root out the addictive mindset that had rooted itself so deep in me.
+I had to lose weight, get a divorce, start a new life full of dancing, fall in love a few times, and finally the big ones: stop drinking then root out the addictive mindset so deeply rooted in me.
+I came in with an addictive mindset.
 I had done all that by the end of 2019, then the pandemic hit.
-I had one more remedial step to take: to root out the household mindset and find a real home where I could live alone.
-That one went so deep I had to become momentarily homeless before I could find my way out of it.
+One more remedial step was needed: I had to root out the household mindset that got drummed into me in Boulder and find a real home where I could live alone.
+That one went so deep I had to become homeless before I could find my way out of it.